Olive Maturity Index Explained – Why It’s So Important

 Actually, there’s nothing that could confuse you, especially if you’ll be using an online calculator I made.
 It’s so simple, and it takes only a minute to calculate the maturity index (of course, if you have olives divided into needed categories).

 As I always say, new stuff is invented all the time, and it’s up to us whether we will use it.
-Maturity index is a fantastic thing, and every olive grower should know how to use it, and in the end, use it to determine the right time of picking olives.
+The maturity index is a fantastic thing, and every olive grower should know how to use it and, in the end, use it to determine the right time to pick olives.